kh14762/chiral-impulse/README.md

 ## Implemented Game Objects
 #### Globe
   Each Player starts at home.
 Earth.
-#### Space Vessal
+#### Vessal
-  A cynlindrical vessal composed of different submodules (cabin + booster). rocket ship.
+  A cynlindrical vessal composed of different submodules (capsul + cabin + propulsion).
 #### SubStation
   A cynlindrical vessal composed of different submodules (cabins).
 Can house any player; however, each cabin can be configured to suite the needs of the player.
-Expressed as a series of linked cabins. space-station.
+Expressed as a series of linked cabins.

 #### [artifact_id][common_name][discovered_by]
 - All artifacts are inviolable